 - What do people want on the dashboard?
 Can we determine the best things to surface based on what people do after visiting the dashboard?

 These are some pretty fundamental questions that we needed answers to before embarking on a change to one of the most visited pages in Confluence.
 If you don't have analytics in your product, or even a specific feature you're looking to change, then you're in the same boat and should be very wary about making any decisions.
 It's time to pay off that empathy debt!

-In our dashboard testing we learned that one of the most common actions taken on the dashboard was viewing "favorite pages."
-This was a super important finding, and one that wasn't necesarily in our intial hypothesis.
-Which brings us to the main takeaway here: Pay off your empathy debt as soon as you can – if you don't have analytics in your product, add them in ASAP and start using data to help inform your product decisions.
-Otherwise you're making important decisions in the dark.
+In our dashboard testing, we learned that one of the most common actions taken on the dashboard was viewing "favorite pages."
+This was a super important finding and one that wasn't necessarily in our initial hypothesis.
+This brings us to the main takeaway here: Pay off your empathy debt as soon as you can – if you don't have analytics in your product, add them in ASAP and start using data to help inform your product decisions.
+Otherwise, you'll make important decisions in the dark.
 And remember that analytics don't lie!
-They show us exactly what users are doing with the product, but try and dig a bit deeper and use analytics to understand what users really want.
+They show us exactly what users do with the product, but try and dig a bit deeper and use analytics to understand what users really want.

 Testing the future before it's here

 While adding product analytics can be valuable for understanding how users use existing features, they're also extremely valuable for testing new features and experiences.
 If you have a clear goal for how much you want your feature to be used, having product analytics helps you work towards that old agile mantra of failing fast and iterating until you succeed.